 To address the limitations I mentioned earlier and many more, KWizCom’s Data View Plus app comes to the rescue.
 This SharePoint app empowers users to view local lists and libraries as well as remote lists from other sites.
 Additionally, it allows end-users to aggregate data from multiple lists and libraries across the tenant.
 With custom filters provided by SharePoint Data View Plus app, users can easily find the data they’re looking for.
 Furthermore, the app also allows users to create flexible conditional formatting rules to highlight relevant data and to add custom menus to customize the list functionality to meet the exact business use-case.

-With the above-mentioned amazing features (and more), SharePoint business users can customize SharePoint lists and libraries to look and behave as per their exact requirements.
+With the above-mentioned amazing features (and more), SharePoint business users can customize and improve SharePoint lists and libraries to look and behave as per their exact requirements and their account needs.